dasaki-gr/provider_vs_rivepod_01/README.md

 ## Getting Started

-This project is a starting point for a Flutter Provider lesson case.
+This project is a starting point for a Flutter <b>Provider lesson case</b>.
 In [provider_vs_riverpod_02](https://github.com/dasaki-gr/provider_vs_rivepod_02) project page you can see same result with Riverpod

 A few resources to get you started if this is your first Flutter provider project: